 Globally, approximately 76 countries currently criminalize same-sex relations and at least five countries impose the death penalty on people caught engaging in same-sex activities.
 In every region of the world, transgender individuals face significant human rights violations.
 Lack of legal protection around sexual orientation and/or gender identity creates a climate of fear and legitimizes harassment and violence perpetrated by state actors.

 Homophobic and transphobic violence is witnessed in every region of the world and tends to be crueler than other forms of violence, including “beatings, torture, mutilation, castration and sexual assault.”
-Culture and religion are often used to defend anti LGBT sentiments.
+Culture and religion are often used to defend anti-LGBT sentiments.

 General Comment 18 clarified that Article 26 “not only entitles all persons to equality before the law as well as equal protection of the law but also prohibits any discrimination under the law and guarantees to all persons equal and effective protection against discrimination on any ground.”